Pullela Gopichand: Coaching career

-Pullela (left) and Kidambi Srikanth (middle) with the Minister of Sports and Youth Affairs Vijay Goel, c.
+Pullela (left) and Srikanth Kidambi (middle) with the Minister of Sports and Youth Affairs Vijay Goel, c.
 2017.

 After retiring from his playing career, Pullela founded the Gopichand Badminton Academy in 2008 after reportedly mortgaging his own house.
 Nimmagadda Prasad, a renowned industrialist, donated ₹50 million on a condition that his academy win a medal for India at the Olympics in badminton.
 The academy produced several badminton players including Saina Nehwal, P. V. Sindhu, Sai Praneeth, Parupalli Kashyap, Srikanth Kidambi, Arundhati Pantawane, Gurusai Datt, and Arun Vishnu.
 Saina Nehwal went on to win the bronze medal at the 2012 Summer Olympics, while P. V. Sindhu went on to win the silver medal at the 2016 Summer Olympics, the bronze medal at the pandemic-hit 2020 Summer Olympics, and also became the first Indian to win the gold medal at the BWF World Championships.
 Pullela also served as the official Indian Olympic Badminton Team coach at the 2016 Rio Olympics held in Brazil.